selecto-elixir/selecto_test/README.md

 # Listable Test Project

-Boilerplate copied with love from Petal Components library

 This project uses git checkouts to [listable](https://github.com/seeken/listable) and [listable_components_tailwind](https://github.com/seeken/listable_components_tailwind) which it expects to find sibling to this dir

 Note that Aggregates view does not work right now